cloudmobi/AndroidSDK/AndroidSDK_Integration_Guide.md

 ## <a name="step3">Step 3.
 Initialize the Cloudmobi SDK</a>

 Init the SDK in your application as detailed below:
+If you have rewarded video ads in your app, please make sure to use the rewarded video slot id for Initialization.Or else you will never got any rewarded video ads.

 ```java
    CTService.init(context, "one of your slotId");